techguruCD/t_x_api/README.md

 }
 ```

-## Public Methods
+## Private Methods

-**NOTE: Public methods required auth.
+**NOTE: Private methods required auth.
 So, api call requires `authorization` header and the value of it should be the access token retrieved from `tokenCreate` or `tokenRefresh` methods.**

 ### Method: `getUser`